CHFR91/CHFR91/README.md

 - 👋 Hi, I’m @CHFR91
-- 👀 I’m interested in a job (as webmaster / developper web / project manager)
+- 👀 I’m interested in a job (as webmaster / developper web)
-- 🌱 I’m currently learning java and javascript (jquery, node)
+- 🌱 I’m currently learning java and javascript (jquery)
 - 💞️ I’m looking to improve my knowledges
 - 📫 How to reach me: christophe.hede@gmail.com